Andaman travel guide online updates

 Update #1: How to buy a ticket for a state ship

 In the past, to buy ship tickets, foreigners needed Andaman permit number, the RAP (restricted area permit).
 This is not the case anymore, RAP regime was cancelled.
-The recent practice is, that you need your visa number to purchase a ticket.
+The recent practice is, that you need your passport only to purchase a ticket.
 Therefore carry a spare copies of your passport as well as visa page.
-May you be from a country that does not need a visa to visit India, the clerk will most likely use the passport number.

 This is a good news.
 In the past you could not really ask someone in Port Blair to buy tickets from you while you were abroad even not while you were in mainland India.
 Now you can.